Home Health Burnout syndrome: causes, symptoms, what to do

 Burnout: what to do

-Before you start dealing with burnout, you need to find out if you actually have most of the symptoms of burnout.
-If fatigue becomes chronic, you feel constant physical weakness and irritation, you can hardly get up in the morning to go to a hateful job, then it's time to sound the alarm and try to help yourself get out of this state, you need to pull yourself together and make efforts to change your life for the better.
+Before you begin to deal with burnout, you need to find out whether you actually have most of the symptoms of burnout.
+If fatigue becomes chronic, you feel constant physical weakness and irritation, you have difficulty getting up in the morning to go to tired work, then it’s time to sound the alarm and try to help yourself get out of this state, you need to pull yourself together and make efforts to change your life for the better.

-What methods of eliminating the signs of burnout are currently available?
+What methods of eliminating signs of emotional burnout currently exist?

-There are many ways.
+There are quite a lot of ways.
 But they are all divided into two types.

 "Negative":